 OpenBMC is a sample implementation of the BMC software.
-Actual deployment of BMC in SBSA[1] compliant AArch64 servers can chose to use this implementation or other commercial solutions.
+Actual deployment of BMC in SBSA [1]-compliant AArch64 servers can chose to use this implementation or other commercial solutions.

-B IPM
+B IPMI

-This appendix documents the minimum IPMI commands required by SBMR.
-It also documents the Arm specific IPMI commands that are defined by SBMR.
+This section documents the minimum IPMI commands required by SBMR.
+It also documents the Arm specific IPMI commands that are defined by this specification.